 The AVMA policy "Embryo Transplant Procedures," now renamed as "Embryo Transfer Procedures," maintains the position that embryo transfer procedures are a function of veterinary medicine.
 But the text was edited to state that "Any non-veterinarian embryo transfer technologist should work under the supervision of a licensed veterinarian."

 The Executive Board also approved revising the Principles of Veterinary Medical Ethics of the AVMA to state that a consultation fee charged by a consulting veterinarian can be collected by the attending veterinarian from the client.
 However, the document states it is unethical for veterinarians to engage in fee-splitting, which is defined as "payment by a referral veterinarian of part of their fee to the attending veterinarian who has not rendered professional services."
-The guidance excludes from the definition of fee-splitting the use of consultants, laboratory services, and online pharmacies (see page 135).
+The guidance excludes from the definition of fee-splitting the use of consultants, laboratory services, and online pharmacies (see story).

 The AVMA policy "Training in Foreign and Emerging Animal Disease" was edited to remove language stating that practicing veterinarians are the first to be involved in responses to outbreaks of diseases in animals, as the language was not seen as fitting with the policy's intended focus on training.
 But the board added language stating that all veterinarians need to be prepared to "recognize foreign animal diseases, emerging or reemerging diseases, or animal disease resulting from an act of bioterrorism."
 The edited policy now also states that the AVMA encourages all veterinarians to participate in training programs and continuing education programs associated with foreign and emerging animal disease.